dotoroart/cards/README.md

 #### *Action*

-- Each Creature can only use one Organ per Breed they are in an Encounter.
+- Each Creature can only use one Organ card per Breed in an Encounter.

 ---
 ### *Event*

-#### *Duration*
+#### *Happening*

-- Events start when an Event card is played, and continue on play.
+- Events happen when an Event card is played.
-- They can also be played in response to counter in opponent's turns.
+- They can be played in response to counter in opponent's turns.
+- Once the turn ends, a played event card is discarded.

+#### *Countering*

+- Event cards are Instants, unless it's denied on the card.

 ---